ts-kontakt/df2tables/README.md

 - Converts `pandas.DataFrame` to interactive standalone HTML tables
 - Browse **large datasets** using filters and sorting
 - No need to export to Excel—explore and filter your data directly in the browser, which is faster and more convenient
+- **Minimal HTML snippet generation**: Generate embeddable HTML tables for Flask or other web frameworks
 - Works independently of Jupyter or web servers—viewable offline in any browser, portable and easy to share
 - **Useful for training dataset inspection and feature engineering**: Quickly browse through large datasets, identify outliers, and data quality issues interactively
-- **Minimal HTML snippet generation**: Generate embeddable HTML content for Flask or other web frameworks
-- **Smart column detection**: Automatically identifies categorical columns (≤9 unique values by default) for dropdown filtering

 ## Screenshots